 To serve, I make a greek salad consisting of lettuce, tomato, cucumber, red onion, oregano, olive oil and feta cheese.
 I add some greek yogurt to the plate and on occasion serve with either Tzatziki or Houmous.
 Finally, a pitta or flatbread really finishes this dish off.

-I would love to hear what you think of this dish or if you have any tweaks to the recipe that you think improve it.
+I would love to hear what you think of this dish or if you have any tweaks to the recipe that you think to improve it.